spkirby/html5-plasma/README.md

-# html5-plasma
+# Plasma
-Classic plasma demo effect using an HTML 5 canvas
+A version of the classic plasma demo effect using JavaScript and an HTML 5 canvas.